wendycks/wendycks/README.md

 👤 Pronouns: She/Her

-⚡ Fun fact: I'm enchanted by the Douglas fir's unique plate-shaped bark—it's simply adorable!
+⚡ Fun fact: I'm enchanted by the Douglas fir's plate-shaped bark—it's simply adorable!
 Also, I'm a devoted fan of the Duffy and Friends toyline at Disney.
-There’s always room in my collection for more!
+There is always room in my collection for more!

 Let’s connect and explore the potential of geomatics and environmental conservation together!